Jessica J. Sleater

 New York, NY 10001

-Ms. Sleater currently represents pet owners, who purchased a high-end pet food that led to the sickness and death of one of their dogs in the class action, Mael, et al. v.
-Evanger's Dog and Cat Food Co., Inc. et al. She is also representing customers, who purchased hair products that were misrepresented as non-toxic and safe for all hair and promote hair growth and strength, but caused some to lose hair and experience scalp sores in In re: Monat Hair Care Products Marketing, Sales Practices, and Product Liability Litigation.
+Ms. Sleater represents pet owners, who purchased pet food that led to the sickness and death of one of their dogs in the class action, Mael, et al. v.
+Evanger's Dog and Cat Food Co., Inc. et al. She also represents customers, who purchased hair products that were misrepresented and caused some to lose hair and scalp sores in In re: Monat Hair Care Products Marketing, Sales Practices, and Product Liability Litigation.
 In another class action alleging a racketeering scam, Cisneros v.
-Petland, Inc., she represents customers of a national pet store retail chain, who purchased animals that were certified as healthy, but were not.
-She represents toll roads customers, who received receipts that disclosed more than the last five digits of their debit and credit cards, in violation of federal law, in Cohen v.
-F/ETCA, et al, that recently received the court's final settlement approval with payments of over $20 paid to class members.
+Petland, Inc., she represents customers, who purchased animals that were certified as healthy, but were not.
+She is also counsel for pet owners, who purchased a flea and tick medication that failed to warn of its health risks in Palmieri v.
+Intervet.
+Inc.

 Ms. Sleater graduated with a B.A. cum laude from Truman State University and a J.D. from Saint Louis University School of Law.
 Ms. Sleater was selected as the Editor-in-Chief of the Saint Louis University Public Law Review.
 She is admitted to practice in the courts of the States of New York and Missouri, as well as the United States District Courts for the Southern and Eastern Districts of New York and the United States Court of Appeals for the Second Circuit.
 Earlier in her career, Ms. Sleater served as an Assistant Attorney General for the State of Missouri.